 A care order is an order which places a child under the protection of social services.
-It gives the local authority parental responsibility and the power to remove a child into foster care.
-A care order will remain in force until the child reaches the age of 18 or earlier order of the court.
+If the local authority has issued care proceedings in relation to your children, this may be one of the orders that they are seeking.
+A care order or interim care order gives the local authority parental responsibility and the power to remove a child into foster care.

-A court can only grant a care order if they believe that:
+A court can only grant the local authority a care order or interim care order if they believe that:

 - The child is suffering harm, or is at risk of suffering harm in the future; and